neontribe/ARCVStore/README.md

 # ARCVStore

+## This Repo has been archived.
+We merged the functionality in this repo into [neontribe/ARCVService](https://github.com/neontribe/ARCVService).
+This repo is archived and should not be commited against.

 ## About ARC Voucher Store
 ARCV Store is the a service that permits Children's Centres to perform registration and management of families.